Categorical Symmetry of the Standard Model from Gravitational Anomaly: Categorical Symmetry from Mixed -Gravitational Anomaly

 To satisfy (\ref{Kn-c-condition}) one can take for example $L=2p'$, $K=\mathrm{diag}(2N',2N',\dots,2N')$, and $n=(1,1,\ldots,1)$. } of $K$ and $n$.

 This extra abelian TQFT, however, also has a framing anomaly corresponding to the chiral central charge equal to the signature of the lattice, $\mathrm{sign}\,\Lambda$.
-Therefore one should adjust the TQFT $T$ that appeared above to have central charge $(c-\mathrm{sign}\,\Lambda)$ instead.
-Note that if the ambient spacetime $M^4$ is not considered to be spin (with a chosen spin structure), there is no canonically induced spin structure on $Y\subset M^4$ and one has to stay in the realm of bosonic TQFTs, meaning that the lattice $\Lambda$ must be even.
+Therefore one should adjust the TQFT $\bT$ that appeared above to have central charge $(c_- -\mathrm{sign}\,\Lambda)$ instead.
+Note that if the ambient spacetime $M^4$ is not considered to be spin (with a chosen spin structure), there is no canonically induced spin structure on $\CY \subset M^4$ and one has to stay in the realm of bosonic TQFTs, meaning that the lattice $\Lambda$ must be even.
 The condition (\ref{Kn-c-condition}) still can always be satisfied, for example by the choice as in Footnote \ref{foot:lattice-example}.
 Unlike in the case of fermionic theories, however, it is not possible to adjust the framing anomaly of the abelian TQFT to be zero by coupling it with invertible TQFTs.
-In the bosonic case, the central charge can be only shifted by invertible TQFT by multiples of 8 (which corresponds to adding to $\Lambda$ the even self-dual lattice $E_8$).
+In the bosonic case, the central charge can be only shifted by invertible TQFT by multiples of 8 (which corresponds to adding to $\Lambda$ the even self-dual E$_8$ lattice, whose invertible TQFT corresponds to the E$_8$ quantum Hall state written as an abelian Chern-Simons theory with symmetric bilinear form $K$ matrix given by the rank-8 Cartan matrix of E$_8$).
 Therefore we will keep $\mathrm{sign}\,\Lambda$ to be a generic integer.

-Finally, to take into account the pure $\U(1)$ anomaly we redefine the topological defects as follows: